• Skip to primary navigation

 1. The silken, also called soft, tofu will continue to leech water as it sits.
 Cut and plate the tofu just prior to serving.

-3. Other optional garnishes include grated ginger, edamame, wakame seaweed, thin sliced cucumber, pickled ginger, shiso leaves, cherry tomatoes, corn kernels, and bacon.
+5. Other optional garnishes include grated ginger, edamame, wakame seaweed, thin sliced cucumber, pickled ginger, shiso leaves, cherry tomatoes, corn kernels.
+For a pescatarian version, use bonito flakes.

 Nutrition